inducer/pycuda/doc/source/index.rst

           block=(400,1,1))

   print dest-a*b

+(You can find this example as :file:`examples/hello_gpu.py` in the PyCuda source distribution.)

 On the surface, this program will print a screenful of zeros.
 Behind the scenes, a lot more interesting stuff is going on: